 Above: Artist Duane Hilton created this picture of an Orionid meteor streaking over a clump of golden aspens near Bishop, California.

 Finding the Orionid radiant is easy.
 It lies near the left shoulder of Orion the Hunter, roughly centered within an eye-catching triangle consisting of Sirius -- the brightest star in the sky -- and the giant planets Jupiter and Saturn.
 (These stars and planets are in the southeastern sky before dawn, as viewed from mid-northern latitudes.)

 But don't stare directly at the radiant, say experienced meteor watchers.
 Orionids that appear there will seem short and stubby -- a result of foreshortening.
 Instead, look toward any dark region of the sky about 90 degrees away.
 You'll see just as many Orionids, but they will seem longer and more dramatic.
 The tails of all Orionid meteors, no matter where they appear, will point back toward the radiant in Orion.

 Above: Observers at mid-northern latitudes can find the radiant of the Orionid meteor shower in the southeastern sky at 3 a.m. local time on October 21st.
-Click here for a southern hemisphere sky map.
+Click

 The October Orionids are cousins of the eta Aquarids -- a mostly southern hemisphere meteor shower in May.
 Both spring from Halley's comet.